pantrypoints/sp/content/en/research/hume/religion/part-04.md

 We have, indeed, experience of ideas which fall into order of themselves, and without any known cause.
 But, I am sure, we have a much larger experience of matter which does the same; as, in all instances of generation and vegetation, where the accurate analysis of the cause exceeds all human comprehension.
 We have also experience of particular systems of thought and of matter which have no order; of the first in madness, of the second in corruption.
 Why, then, should we think, that order is more essential to one than the other?
 And if it requires a cause in both, what do we gain by your system, in tracing the universe of objects into a similar universe of ideas?
 The first step which we make leads us on for ever.
 It were, therefore, wise in us to limit all our inquiries to the present world, without looking further.
 No satisfaction can ever be attained by these speculations, which so far exceed the narrow bounds of human understanding.

 It was usual with the PERIPATETICS, you know, CLEANTHES, when the cause of any phenomenon was demanded, to have recourse to their faculties or occult qualities; and to say, for instance, that bread nourished by its nutritive faculty, and senna purged by its purgative.
 But it has been discovered, that this subterfuge was nothing but the disguise of ignorance; and that these philosophers, though less ingenuous, really said the same thing with the sceptics or the vulgar, who fairly confessed that they knew not the cause of these phenomena.
 In like manner, when it is asked, what cause produces order in the ideas of the Supreme Being; can any other reason be assigned by you, Anthropomorphites, than that it is a rational faculty, and that such is the nature of the Deity?
 But why a similar answer will not be equally satisfactory in accounting for the order of the world, without having recourse to any such intelligent creator as you insist on, may be difficult to determine.
 It is only to say, that such is the nature of material objects, and that they are all originally possessed of a faculty of order and proportion.
 These are only more learned and elaborate ways of confessing our ignorance; nor has the one hypothesis any real advantage above the other, except in its greater conformity to vulgar prejudices.
+{{< /l >}}

 You have displayed this argument with great emphasis, replied CLEANTHES: You seem not sensible how easy it is to answer it.
 Even in common life, if I assign a cause for any event, is it any objection, PHILO, that I cannot assign the cause of that cause, and answer every new question which may incessantly be started?
 And what philosophers could possibly submit to so rigid a rule? philosophers, who confess ultimate causes to be totally unknown; and are sensible, that the most refined principles into which they trace the phenomena, are still to them as inexplicable as these phenomena themselves are to the vulgar.
 The order and arrangement of nature, the curious adjustment of final causes, the plain use and intention of every part and organ; all these bespeak in the clearest language an intelligent cause or author.
 The heavens and the earth join in the same testimony: The whole chorus of Nature raises one hymn to the praises of its Creator.
 You alone, or almost alone, disturb this general harmony.
 You start abstruse doubts, cavils, and objections: You ask me, what is the cause of this cause?
 I know not; I care not; that concerns not me.
 I have found a Deity; and here I stop my inquiry.
 Let those go further, who are wiser or more enterprising.

+{{< l a="Philo" >}}
-I pretend to be neither, replied PHILO: And for that very reason, I should never perhaps have attempted to go so far; especially when I am sensible, that I must at last be contented to sit down with the same answer, which, without further trouble, might have satisfied me from the beginning.
+I pretend to be neither.
+That is why I should never have gone so far.

+This is especially when I am sensible, that I must at last be contented to sit down with the same answer, which, without further trouble, might have satisfied me from the beginning.
 If I am still to remain in utter ignorance of causes, and can absolutely give an explication of nothing, I shall never esteem it any advantage to shove off for a moment a difficulty, which, you acknowledge, must immediately, in its full force, recur upon me.
 Naturalists indeed very justly explain particular effects by more general causes, though these general causes themselves should remain in the end totally inexplicable; but they never surely thought it satisfactory to explain a particular effect by a particular cause, which was no more to be accounted for than the effect itself.
 An ideal system, arranged of itself, without a precedent design, is not a whit more explicable than a material one, which attains its order in a like manner; nor is there any more difficulty in the latter supposition than in the former.
+{{< /l >}}